minpie/libminpie_pub/libminpie_c_crypto/readme.md

 ./buildTotal.sh
 ```

-the output .so file may be libminpiecrypto.so
+the output .so file may be libminpiecrypto.so<br>
-that's requires all dependent library like GNU GMP, OpenSSL.
+that's requires all dependent library like GNU GMP, OpenSSL.<br>
-so when you compile your code with this, you need to link all the library.
+so when you compile your code with this, you need to link all the library.<br>

 <h5>option 2</h5>

-if you want build total code to each .so file, then do this:
+if you want build total code to each .so file, then do this:<br>

 ```
 chmod +x build.sh
 ./build.sh
 ```

-the output .so file may be several files.
+the output .so file may be several files.<br>
-if need, custom the build.sh to fit you wants.
+if need, custom the build.sh to fit you wants.<br>

 <h5>common</h5>
 The file build.sh or buildTotal.sh will compile my source codes to .so library file.<br>